 Q: Is there a minimum commitment?

-A: No there is not, but we do ask for 30 days notice to cancel your subscription as you receive 30 days of programming in advance at all times.
+A: No there is not, but we do ask for 30 days notice to cancel your subscription, as you receive 30 days of programming in advance at all times.

 Q: What about information about equipment, space size, average class size?

 A: Our programming includes multiple options for workouts that require specialty pieces like Sleds, Assault Bikes, Ski Ergs, or any other pieces of equipment that may fall outside the norm.
-If you have these pieces of equipment, you’ll be able to utilize them, but if not there will be options available to your classes can run seamlessly.
+If you have these pieces of equipment, you’ll be able to utilize them, but otherwise, there will be options available to your classes can run seamlessly.